Peta0228/Java_Warehouse_Management_System_CS2212/README.md

 # 12_The-Warehouse-Management-System-WMS
-Specification and Implementation of a WMS, Project 1 of CS2212b.
+Specification and Implementation of a WMS, Coursework of CS2212b.